 .

-Since June 2012, XLP-based orientation programs and semester-long courses have been conducted at Tsinghua University in Beijing, National Taiwan University of Science and Technology, Taylors’ University in Malaysia, Singapore University of Design and Technology, two vocational colleges, and many leading high schools in China.
+Since June 2012, XLP-based orientation programs and semester-long courses have been conducted at Tsinghua University in Beijing, National Taiwan University of Science and Technology, Taylors’ University in Malaysia, Singapore University of Technology and Design, two vocational colleges, and many leading high schools in China.
 The program has served more than 1000 people in the last two years.
 In each orientation program, we typically involve from 50 to 100 Challenge Designers and similar numbered Mission Executors.
-Results of our activities have been publicised by many main stream media, including Wired Magazine, People’s Daily, Slate.com/Washington Post, and Instructables.com.
+Results of our activities have been published by many main-stream media, including Wired Magazine, People’s Daily, Slate.com/Washington Post, and Instructables.com.
 One of the XLP-based product entries submitted on instructables.com reached more than 100,000 views within two weeks.
-The content reported by media is usually a direct outcome of student prepared press conferences or refined from their social media submission entries.
-Media attention helps learners become aware that their learning outcome truly matters, and more importantly, students spent much more energy and time on improving their writing, speaking skills, and even improved their public demeanors.
-Every course will often produce a number of micro-movies as a part of the digital publication process, and also as a way to help document the learning process for future references.
+Tsinghua university and its affiliated high school have already decided to re-furbish one entire building (16000 Square Meter and 5000 Square Meter space, each) to conduct XLP-based learning activities to accommodate larger number of students.

+A more intuitive assessment of XLP’s demonstrated result, comes from Mr. Wang Hong Yu, the General Manager of China’s largest educational material publishing house, Higher Education Press:

+“With shock and awe, I personally witnessed the transformative effective of a few XLP events on students.
+I realized that a radical transformation in education has already taken place here in China.
+The traditional textbook-oriented industry could no longer be lasting.
+We have to re-position ourselves in the future ecology of education.”

+XLP is scalable and applicable to a broad range of students.
+A teacher from Tian Jin Mechatronics Vocational College stated his observation:

+“In the past, I can only judge students’ quality by their test scores.
+However, after seeing the students with low test scores can sometimes be the most productive contributor in XLP-enabled learning process, I realized XLP presents many opportunities for students to demonstrate their natural talents.”

-largestWith shock and awe, I .
-I. However, after seewith low test scoressometimes beXLP-enabled learning”In September 2013,USD$KUSD$K. W4swith our preliminary technical results being digitally distributed around the web, and some public media, got in touch with the expert, Dr. Hwu En Te, who came to Tsinghua University in January 2014, and lead our students to createlow cost scientific instruments in an XLP-enabled learning activityXLP also inspired many participants to create start-up companies.
+XLP also utilizes its digital publishing workflow to produce enticing technical content, therefore enabling public media to broadcast our event, and draw top talents from around the world to contribute cutting edge content.
+In September 2013, we set the goal of dropping the cost of an Atomic Force Microscope from USD$50K to USD$1K.
+Within 4 months, with our preliminary technical results being digitally distributed around the web, and some public media, we got in touch with the leading expert, Dr. Hwu En Te, who came to Tsinghua University in January 2014, and lead our students to create such low cost scientific instruments in an XLP-enabled learning activity.

+XLP also inspired many participants to create start-up companies.
 One of tis original participants, Mr. Wang Jian Jun, was since name Forbes’ 2012 Top 30 Entrepreneurs under 30 in China.
 Two other Forbes Top 30 winners, Pan Hao, and Thomas Yao have served as Challenge Designers and provided technical services and operational advises to students in various XLP-based activities.

 Lessons Learned